theBlackBoxSociety/HTML-CSS-tutorial/03_css.md

 #### Exercise

 - Change the default font to Arial.
-You can set the font like this: `font-family: Arial, sans-serif`.
+You can set the font like this: `font-family: Arial, sans-serif;`.
-- Set the font of the headings to Courier: `font-family: Courier, monospace`.
+- Set the font of the headings to Courier: `font-family: Courier, monospace;`.

 ### Selecting elements inside other elements